Chen Long-bin

 Chen Long-bin (陳龍斌 (Chén Lóngbīn)) is a Taiwanese contemporary sculptor.

 Biography

 Chen Long-bin was born in 1964 in Taipei, Taiwan.
 He received a BFA from the Fine Arts Department at Tunghai University, and an MFA from the School of Visual Arts in New York.
-He is known for using the cultural debris of our modern society, such as old, discarded books, newspapers, phonebooks, and magazines as the medium for his sculptures.
-Chen is self-taught in carving wood, but started showing interest in our paper culture as a viable material for art – phonebooks, magazines, and computer paper when PC’s began growing popular in 1993.
-The advent of the personal computer changed the entire nature of information documentation – a role books used to play.
-Thus, by turning paper into the original wood for his sculptures, Chen offers renewed value to the meaning of paper.
-He uses chainsaws, drills, band saws, sanders, and scissors, along with other carpenter's tools to shape his remarkable busts and figures, which appear stone, or even marble like from a distance.
+He is known for incorporating legacy print media — discarded books, newspapers, phonebooks, and magazines — into his sculptures, a style he developed an interest in following the growing popularity of personal computers in the 90s.
+He uses chainsaws, drills, band saws, sanders, and scissors, along with other carpenter's tools, to shape his busts and figures, which appear stone-like or even marble-like from a distance.